wp-plugins/plugin-logic/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Activate plugins only if they are really needed.
+Activate plugins on pages only if they are really needed.

 == Description ==